 There’s no exact answer as to why VTubers exploded in popularity.
 The use of a virtual avatar may be one side of the story, giving previously-camera shy personalities a way to express themselves.
 It’s also just different from your regular online entertainer business.

 The VTubers themselves are immensely successful.
-Nine out of the 10 highest-earning YouTube stars (based on Superchats, the platform’s donation system) are VTubers — eight of them are signed by Hololive.
+Eight out of the 10 highest-earning YouTube stars (based on Superchats, the platform’s donation system) are VTubers — seven of them are signed by Hololive.

 The future of Hololive and VTubers

-With a wider Western audience getting involved with VTubers — whether it be new talents like those under Hololive, or already established streamers like PewDiePie making the switch — the future for VTubers looks even brighter in 2022.
+With a wider Western audience getting involved with VTubers — whether it be new talents like those under Hololive, or already established streamers making the switch — the future for VTubers looks even brighter in 2023.